moov-io/customers/docs/README.md

 ### Customer

 `Customer` represents an individual or business (Sole-Proprietorships or Corporation).
 The data required for each will change with version v0.5.0 of Customers.
+See the [API documentation](https://moov-io.github.io/customers/#post-/customers) for creating a Customer.

 ### Account

 `Account` represents a demand-deposit account at a financial institution.
 The account number is encrypted.
+See the [API documentation](https://moov-io.github.io/customers/#post-/customers/{customerID}/accounts) for creating an Account.

 ## Getting Help